i18next/react-i18next-gitbook/latest/using-with-hooks.md

 ### Configure i18next

-I18next is the core of the i18n functionality while react-i18next extends and glue it to react.
+I18next is the core of the i18n functionality while react-i18next extends and glues it to react.

 Create a new file `i18n.js` beside your `index.js` containing following content: